layday/instawow/README.rst

 The Twitch (née Curse) client uses a proprietary fingerprinting algo that nobody (that I know) has been able to figure out how is calculated.
 Even if the fingerprint had been reverse-engineered, I'd be loath to adopt it.
-The fingerprint was born of a desire to monopolise the add-on distribution market – or it would've been made a community standard.
-WoWI's Minion app implements a similar though less sophisticated fingerprinting technique.
+Ideologically because it was born of a desire to monopolise the add-on distribution market and practically because we could never know when Curse might pull the rug from under our feet.
+WoWI's Minion app also implements a similar though less sophisticated fingerprinting technique.

 Metadata freshness